Volume Indicator: How Pro Stock Market Analysts Use It

 So you see, the price and the direction of both price and volume are important.
 This is where the Price Volume Indicators play an important role.

-For the most comprehensive training on all major stock chart indicators and technical analysis, check out our PRO Training.
+Check out our PRO Training for the most comprehensive training on all major stock chart indicators and technical analysis.

 How does volume affect stock price?